saccohuo/subtitle-processor/README.md

 > **注意**：本 README 完全由 AI 生成，仅供参考。

 ### Recent Updates
-- Added optional webhook mode for the Telegram bot so multiple hosts can share one token via a single webhook endpoint.
+- `scripts/build-and-push.sh` now reuses persistent BuildKit caches, pushes multi-arch manifests, and reloads the host architecture locally without an extra `docker pull`.
-- Introduced multi-host image distribution workflow and `scripts/build-and-push.sh` helper for pushing to private registries.
+- Updated Telegram deployment guidance: keep a single webhook-facing bot instance and let other nodes run only the processing services to avoid duplicate replies.
-- Parameterised Docker images in `docker-compose.yml` for easier deployment across different machines.
+- Documented the image distribution workflow and `.env` overrides for easier rollout across multiple machines.

 <a name="english"></a>
 ## 🌍 English